rogue-87/fixgta-sa/readme.md

 ### Fix GTA-SA

-This is a script that sets up GTA San Andreas on Linux
+A script that sets up GTA San Andreas on Linux

+All it does right now is downloading the mods/patches and installing them.

+I wasn't able to fetch some of the mods so I had to include them in this repo

 ## Prerequisites